Breast Revision Surgery – San Diego

 Deciding to undergo breast augmentation or breast reconstruction surgery is an important decision for most women.
 Much thought and research goes into choosing a qualified surgeon, selecting the type of implant, saline or silicone, the best size and shape, and deciding on an incision site.
 Even with careful preparation, complications from breast augmentation and reconstruction can arise.

-Dr. Gilbert Lee and Dr. Brian Reagan of Changes Plastic Surgery & Spa have been voted Top Doc in Plastic Surgery, and are highly skilled in correcting these complications.
-They are even called on to repair the unsatisfactory results of other surgeons who did not meet the aesthetic goals of the patient.
+Dr. Gilbert Lee of Changes Plastic Surgery & Spa has been voted Top Doc in Plastic Surgery, and is highly skilled in correcting these complications.
+He is even called on to repair the unsatisfactory results of other surgeons who did not meet the aesthetic goals of the patient.
 The overall goal of Breast Implant Revision Surgery is to restore a youthful breast contour and appearance.

 When to Consider Breast Implant Revision

 - Deflated implant (saline) or rupture (a silicone implant shell leak)